 The application fee for other Immigration applications has also increased.
 Please check the UKVI webpages for more information

 Effective from 12 November 2015 the Tier 4 maintenance requirements will change.

 The amount required will increase to £1,015 for every month that a student will continue studying in the UK up to a maximum of 9 months – £9,135.

 Students applying for an extension to their studies or applying to extend their visa for a new course in the UK will no longer qualify for the established presence from 12 November 2015.
 Students applying for an extension to their visa will be required to evidence that they have £1,015 for each month that they will extend their studies up to the maximum of 9 months.

 NHS Surcharge – Effective from 06 April 2015

 Effective from 06 April 2015 overseas visitors will be required to pay an NHS surcharge when making their visa applications.
 Further information can be found here.

-Current students who have a valid visa which was granted before 06 April 2015 will continue to recieve NHS care and are not required to pay the NHS surcharge.
+Current students who have a valid visa which was granted before 06 April 2015 will continue to receive NHS care and are not required to pay the NHS surcharge.
 This surcharge will only be payable if you need to extend your current leave.

 Students can now complete the Biometric Enrolment at the Bolton town centre branch of the Post Office.
-The cost of Biometric Enrolment is £19.20.
+The cost of the Biometric Enrolment is £19.20.
 To find other Post Office’s that offer the Biometric Enrolment Service please check the Post Office website

 View our Confidentiality Statement